Cisco wins U.S. patent dispute over wifi technology

 | NEW YORK

-NEW YORK Cisco Systems Inc did not infringe a patent holding company's wifi technology, a U.S. appeals court ruled on Monday, reversing a near $64-million judgment against the networking equipment maker in the long-running patent dispute.
+NEW YORK A U.S. appeals court on Monday cleared Cisco Systems Inc of infringing another company's wifi technology, reversing a near $64-million judgement against the networking equipment maker in the long-running patent dispute.

 After eight years of litigation that also included a trip to the U.S. Supreme Court, the decision from the U.S. Court of Appeals for the Federal Circuit said Cisco was not liable for directly infringing or inducing others to infringe a patent held by Commil USA LLC on a way to help spread wireless signals over a large area, where multiple access points are needed.

-The Supreme Court in May said that defense was not legitimate, throwing out the ruling and sending the case back to the Federal Circuit.
+The Supreme Court in May said that defence was not legitimate, throwing out the ruling and sending the case back to the Federal Circuit.

-A three-judge Federal Circuit panel on Monday again ruled in favor of San Jose, California-based Cisco.
+A three-judge Federal Circuit panel on Monday again ruled in favour of San Jose, California-based Cisco.

 The panel said that when it last considered the case, it did not consider some of Cisco's arguments that it did not infringe the patent.
 In weighing those arguments this time, the panel said that "substantial evidence did not support the jury's findings."